prathap-koththigoda/Memory-game/README.md

 # Memory-game
-You have to use XAMPP or some server to play this game cause it was made with MySQL.
+YOU HAVE TO USE XAMPP OR SOME SERVER TO PLAY THIS GAME cause it was made with MySQL.
 I used Scrum method to make this.
 Js, MySQL, HTML, Java were used to make this.